UBC-MDS/FinanceCalculator2025/README.md

 ## License

-`financecalculator` was created by Meagan Gardner.
+`financecalculator` was created by Meagan Gardner, Zoe Ren, Ziming Fang, and Chaoyu Ou.
 It is licensed under the terms of the MIT license.

 ---